Bernard-A/IoTRoam-Tutorial/NetworkServer-Server-Setup.md

 ```diff
 + Our focus will be on OTAA EDs
 ```
 To activate the ED via OTAA, NS uses the Join Server (JS) as per the [LoRaWAN Backend Specifications].
 To complete the verification of the RGW->NS interface one has to validate the AS Post Sanity Check ```(JS and AS are in the same machine)```  as per our set up.
+Hence the [Pointer Section] will help us to follow the next step.

 ## Pointer Section